xiphonics/picoTracker/docs/MANUAL.md

 - TPO 0000 is safe and doesn't effect the tempo at all.
 - TPO 003C (60bpm) is the lowest acceptable value and TPO 0190 (400bpm) is the highest acceptable value

+## VEL --bb

+Set the velocity of the note being played on the current step for a MIDI instrument.
+This valid for MIDI instruments *only* and this command is not supported for use in tables.

 ## VOL aabb (VOLM in lgpt)

 **starting from the instrument's volume setting, approach volume bb at speed aa.
 00 is the lowest volume and 00 is the fastest speed (instant).**

 - to achieve sounds that grow in volume, make an instrument with volume 0 and then apply the VOL command

+*NOTE:* For MIDI instruments the VOL command sets the velocity for that step.
+Only 1 VOL command in the first FX column is supported for MIDI.
+Only bb is used for velocity, aa has no effect for MIDI instruments.

 # Rendering